sakiwal/coding/README.md

 Coding up a storm on Sunday-funday with Prof/Dr/X-rated/CEO Preston

-today we are going to build a web app
+Today we are going to build a web app.